 That’s a tricky question to answer, as it’s a complex technology.

 In essence, it mainly uses much higher frequencies than 4G where there is plenty of ‘spectrum’ available.
 4G works on frequencies between 2 and 8GHz.
-5G will use these frequencies as well as the higher band between 24 and 100GHz.
+5G will use these frequencies - a type of 5G called Sub-6 - as well as the higher band between 24 and 100GHz.

 Will roaming work with 5G?

-That means that it's very likely that in the first year or two of 5G access you won't be able to roam worldwide and access 5G connections, though there probably will be consistency across Europe at least.
+That means that for the next year or two you won't be able to roam worldwide and access 5G connections, though there probably will be consistency across Europe at least.